I'm just a small-time guy working a normal job as a physician assistant. My passion is building PCs and testing/reviewing PC hardware.

 Now, what this article is all about, which is, “How does this system fare for gaming?”
 Well, let’s find out.
 In these tests, I cranked all of the settings up to the highest levels to attempt to get some benchmarks.
 For testing, I chose six total games and tested them at 1080p and settings ranging from medium to very high settings.
 For the most part, all of the games played fairly well with this setup but we, unfortunately, did not get the requisite 60 fps on any of the games at the highest settings.
 Let’s take a look at the numbers.

 Grand Theft Auto V

 |GTA V||1080p, Very High Settings|

 First up is GTA V at 1080p and very high settings.
-The game played fairly smooth without lag or stuttering.
+The game played fairly smoothly without lag or stuttering.
 There was however some stuttering in the more populated areas.
-I did managed to squeeze a minimum of 43 fps and an average of 48 fps with the very high settings.
+I did manage to squeeze a minimum of 43 fps and an average of 48 fps with very high settings.
 If you were to drop the resolution to 720p and lower the settings slightly, you could get 60 fps average, I do believe.
 The game did play as well as it would on consoles and did maintain the console standard of 30 fps overall.

 Player Unknown's Battle Ground (PUBG)